IMG_1509-M

 PEANUT-FREE:

 Camp Kahuna is a peanut-free facility.
-Camp Kahuna buys all food for sleepaway camps ensuring that it is peanut-free.
+Camp Kahuna buys all food for sleepaway camps, ensuring it is peanut-free.
 We thoroughly clean our kitchen area and do everything possible to eliminate contaminants.
 Other camps use our facility, so we do everything possible to reduce risk.
-Day camps are also Peanut free.
+Day camps are also peanut-free.
 We ask that parents not send their campers items containing or may contain peanuts.

 WATER: